D4-CTM/BlockDevice/Readme.md

 2. cmake --build build/
 3. ./build/FileManager

-if there was no issue the terminal sould be yellow and after inputing --help you'll get the command list.
+if there was no issue the terminal sould be green and after inputing --help you'll get the command list.